lifeodyssey/demo/README.md

 - There are some code smells currently, for example
   - The PUT request should use map as request body
   - The test should extract fixture as they are using same data
-  - There are no CI/CD pipeline setup in this repo
+  - There are no CI/CD pipeline setup in this repo.
+Currently,use 'BuildAndDeploToLocal.sh' instead
   - The total test coverages are only around 80% and the branch specified test coverages are only about 50%.
 This is extremely low in bff.
   - The apiTest is not implemented, and the integration test are not fully implemented
   - the config for in-memory mongodb (de.flapdoodle.mongodb.embedded.version) is showed in bff layer, which obviously should not appear here.